Asterialka/Physical_SR/README.md

 In my project, I tried experimenting with the physically plausible spectrum method on various machine learning models.
 Namely, I initially ran it on regression and calculated all the metrics, then tested it on a perceptron and completed the training on Multi-stage Spectral-wise Transformer for Efficient Spectral Reconstruction.
 I also applied all the weights that I received during the training and the metrics.
 More details on how to train and test are described below.
+#### A note for those who have little memory:
+Spectral image format files .h5s have a very large weight, and therefore, for more convenient interaction with them, you can use the script for compressing them, which is located: `./compression_h5_files.py`
 ## MST++: Multi-stage Spectral-wise Transformer for Efficient Spectral Reconstruction
 Network architecture:
 ![Схема](images/MST.png)